nawabahmadreshi/documentation/recipes/setup_deep_linking.md

 - titanium
 ---

 Deep linking is an incredibly important part of building your app, and essential for delivering a high quality user experience.
 When a user clicks a link, you should take them to the exact thing they clicked on.
-Branch simplifies the process of setting this up by giving you a single routing function that contains all of the keys and values associated with a link that was clicked, so that you can load the appropriate page.
+Here's how to do it.

 ## Create your deep link